 - The camera can be a bit heavy and bulky, which may not be ideal for those who prefer a more compact setup.

-- The price point is a bit high, so it may not be the best option for those on a tight budget.
+- The price point is a bit high, so it may not be the best option for those on a budget.

 The Sony ZV-1 is packed with advanced imaging technology and easy-to-use functionality, making it a great choice for both amateur and professional photographers.
 With its large aperture 24-70mm1 F1.8-2.8 ZEISS Vario-Sonnar T lens, you can easily capture stunning images with beautiful bokeh effects.
 The camera also features two modes of defocused background bokeh, allowing you to quickly switch between them for the perfect shot.